-She needs blood every week to stay aliveInchara was diagnosed with a blood disease when she was just 2-years-old.
+Thalassemia – a disease unknown to her poor parentsInchara was diagnosed with a blood disease when she was just 2-years-old.
 Shashikala and Basavaraj didn’t even have the Rs.
 2000 needed for her tests.
 They had to borrow money from their relatives.
-They discovered she has Thalassemia.
-Her body destroys all the healthy blood cells, so she is constantly anemic.
+“The doctors told us it was called Thalassemia.
+It was the first time we had even heard the word, we didn’t know what the disease was or what it could do to our daughter,” Shashikala says.

-There is no other way to save her nowShashikala and Basavaraj have lost count of the amount they’ve spent on their daughter’s treatment in all these years.
+“We don’t know how much we’ve spent all these years, all we know is that it’s beyond our means”Shashikala and Basavaraj have lost count of the amount they’ve spent on their daughter’s treatment in all these years.
 Every visit to the hospital is a tedious one – they have to travel 3 hours from Tumkur to Bangalore for her blood transfusions, get tests done, buy medicines, and at the end of that one day, spend nearly Rs.
 5000.
 They have to do this every 15-20 days now, and for a tractor driver earning Rs.
-200 a day, Basavaraj can't afford it any longer.
+200 a day, Basavaraj can't afford it without any longer.